yulaughing/loopback-react-webpack/README.md

 The project is composed from multiple components.

  - `common/models/` contains definition of models that are shared by both the server and the client.

- - `client/lbclient/` provides an isomorphic loopback client with offline synchronization.
-  The client needs some client-only models for data synchronization.
-These models are defined in `client/lbclient/models/`.

- - `client/` is a single-page ReactJS application
+ - `app/` Single Page App built with Webpack.
+Able to require 'loopback-client' thanks to webpack's externals option.

+ - `client/` Loopback isomorphic client built with browserify.
+Made available to Single Page App via Webpack's externals option.

  - `server/` is the main HTTP server that brings together all other components.
   Also сontains the REST API server; it exposes the shared models via